What Is Dialectical Behavior Therapy (DBT)?

 The foremost goal of DBT-S is immediate cessation of the substance, and an understanding that should relapse occur, it doesn’t mean that the patient cannot reach sustained sobriety in the future.2

-With DBT-S, patients are taught additional new behaviors, including how to:2
+With DBT-S for addiction, patients are taught additional new behaviors, including how to:2

-• Avoid returning to substance abuse.
+• Avoid returning to substance use.
 This could comprise of ending contact with people who encourage or use those substances or throwing away drug paraphernalia.

 • Encourage the patient to build a healthy community of support around them, such as reconnecting with old friends or developing new friends that do not abuse substances.